Pagination

 curl -X POST https://api.driftwoodapp.com/api/contacts-list \ -H "Authorization: Bearer YOUR_TOKEN" \ -H "Content-Type: application/json" \ -d '{ "limit": 25, "cursor": "MjAyNS0wNi0wMVQxMjowMDowMFp8NTUwZTg0MDA..." }'Last page (no more results):

 { "ok": true, "result": { "items": [ ...
-12 contacts ... ], "next_cursor": "" }}Parameters
+12 contacts ... ], "next_cursor": "" }}Detecting the last page

 Section titled “Parameters”| Parameter | Type | Default | Description |